rvd2pwipwip/odin-webpack-production/README.md

 - `npm run build` is the same as running `npx webpack`
 - `npm run dev` is the same as `npx webpack serve`
 - `npm run deploy` runs `git subtree push --prefix dist origin gh-pages`
-> We only needed `npx` to run them directly in the terminal without npm scripts.
+> We only needed `npx` in front of `webpack` and `webpack serve` to run them directly in the terminal without npm scripts.